Popular weather app Dark Sky has just received an update for iOS that lets users crowdsource their weather forecasts.

 In theory, this will allow Dark Sky to “dramatically improve” short-term forecasts in the future.

 “Up until now, we’ve relied mostly on government-run weather stations to provide ‘ground truth’ to validate our forecasts,” explains the team behind Dark Sky, in a blog post.

-It continues: “By recruiting our wonderful users to help us, we can greatly increase the on-the-ground data that we need most.”
+It continues: “By recruiting our wonderful users to help us,

 The team claims that having users submit pressure readings offers “the potential to revolutionise weather forecasting.”